HendersonLab/HendersonLab.github.io/README.md

 Building our website locally requires `ruby`, and `node`.
 If on macOS or Linux, there is a high chance `ruby` is already installed and may also have node installed.
+On Mac, it is advised to install the newest version with brew, e.g. following this tutorial: https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/

 To check if you have them installed, run

 ``` bash
 $ ruby -v